 Obelisk “Freedom.”

-One of the city’s symbols is the grandiose monument “Freedom” at the hill of Jasikovac.
-This monument was built to honor the martyred patriots and victims of the Second World War.
-The bullet-shaped appearance is one of the most distinctive characteristics of this 18-meter-high monument.
-The memorial complex also consists of 40 granite blocks surrounding the main obelisk.
+One of the city’s emblems is the massive “Freedom” monument atop Jasikovac Hill.
+This monument was erected to commemorate the murdered patriots and victims of World War II.
+One of this 18-meter-high monument’s most distinguishing features is its bullet-shaped design.
+The memorial complex additionally includes 40 granite blocks that encircle the main obelisk.

 “Polimlje” Archaeological Museum